Barbara Kluntz: Entry into the Ulm Collection Foundation

-When she entered the collection, Barbara Kluntz was widely known as a “piano virtuoso, organ player and poet”, according to older research.
-Excerpts from her will, which no longer exists, show that she had her own organ, a clavichord, many books, and music.
+When she entered the collection, Kluntz was widely known as a "piano virtuoso, organ player and poet", according to older research.
+Excerpts from her will, which no longer exists, show that she owned an organ, a clavichord, many books, and music.

-How Barbara Kluntz came to her skills and what position her father had as a tailor within the Ulm tailors' guild is not yet known.
+How Kluntz came to her skills and what position her father had as a tailor within the Ulm tailors' guild is not yet known.
 Until then, only patrician women had been included in the collection.
-Why Barbara Kluntz only joined the collection at the age of 44 remains to be explored.
+Why Kluntz only joined the collection at the age of 44 remains to be explored.
 Her musical activities can only be documented when she joined the collection in 1704.
 So far, no evidence can be found about her childhood, early and late adolescence.

-Barbara Kluntz was not married; she moved into the collection under her maiden name and as a "maid".
+Kluntz was not married; she moved into the collection under her maiden name and as a "maid".
 Her vocal and instrumental music making was probably dedicated to purely religious purposes.
 She also taught her colleagues, their students and many patrician daughters, in "clavier-playing".
 Her great role model was the French poet Georgette de Montenay, whose portrait she had included in her chorale book from 1711.

 Contacts and concerts

-Barbara Kluntz maintained contacts in Berlin through correspondence and probably had the latest musical works sent from there so that she could study and perform them.
-She probably accompanied herself and others herself on the clavichord and on the organ.
-Since the Ulm collection women were free to move around the city and in the monastery, it can be assumed that the Ulm collection was a center of Ulm music practice alongside the permanently employed Ulm city performers and the emerging theater business.
+Kluntz maintained contacts in Berlin through correspondence and probably had the latest musical works sent from there so that she could study and perform them.
+She likely accompanied herself and others herself on the clavichord and on the organ.
+Since the Ulm collection women were free to move around the city and in the monastery, it can be assumed that the Ulm Collection was a center of Ulm music practice alongside the permanently employed Ulm city performers and the emerging theater business.

 Poetry

-In addition to music, Barbara Kluntz also wrote many poems that she published in her chorale books, including a work that expresses her joy and vitality:
+In addition to music, Barbara Kluntz also wrote many poems which she published in her chorale books, including a work that expresses her joy and vitality: